Skill Demand Index

 Salary data for Business Strategy is still accumulating.

-The most common pairings are Growth Strategy, Go-to-market strategy, E-commerce, Operations, startup-advisory-experience.
+The most common pairings are Startup Advisory, Fundraising Readiness, Project Management, Years of experience, SQL.
 Strengthening these alongside Business Strategy improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.